 There are many different types of massage therapy, and it’s important to choose the right massage for your needs.
 The style used for people with cancer or recovering from it will depend on the treatment they’re having.
 Most commonly, soft and gentle styles are recommended.
 Regardless of the massage style used, it will be adapted for you.

-- Acupressure: pressure points on the body are massaged to change the flow of energy in the body and relieve physical symptoms in different organs.
+- acupressure – pressure points on the body are massaged to change the flow of energy in the body and relieve physical symptoms in different organs.

-- Reflexology: the feet and hands are stimulated in specific areas (reflex points) that correspond to other parts of the body.
+- reflexology – the feet and hands are stimulated in specific areas (reflex points) that correspond to other parts of the body.

-- Seated chair massage: massage is focused on the head, neck, shoulders, back and arms to release stress and tension.
+- seated chair massage – massage is focused on the head, neck, shoulders, back and arms to release stress and tension.

-- Shiatsu: pressure points are massaged lightly with the fingers, thumbs, elbows, knees, hands and feet to improve circulation and restore energy.
+- shiatsu – pressure points are massaged lightly with the fingers, thumbs, elbows, knees, hands and feet to improve circulation and restore energy.

-- Swedish massage: long, flowing strokes tone soft tissues, stimulate circulation, improve oxygen flow and relax muscles.
+- Swedish massage – long, flowing strokes tone soft tissues, stimulate circulation, improve oxygen flow and relax muscles.
 It is the most common massage style.

-- Trigger point therapy: specific points in the soft tissue of the body are compressed and stretched to reduce muscular pain.
+- trigger point therapy – specific points in the soft tissue of the body are compressed and stretched to reduce muscular pain.

 Other touch therapies

-- Bowen therapy: through gentle touching and the movement of soft tissue and muscles, the body feels deeply relaxed.
+- Bowen therapy – through gentle touching and the movement of soft tissue and muscles, the body feels deeply relaxed.

-- Jin shin jyutsu: fingertips or hands are placed on key parts of the body and special breathing techniques help restore the body’s energy.
+- jin shin jyutsu – fingertips or hands are placed on key parts of the body and special breathing techniques help restore the body’s energy.

 - polarity therapy – gently touching and rocking the body, and stretching or rotating the legs, can lead to deep relaxation and improved wellbeing.